openstax/napkin-notes/phil/atom-and-cnxml.md

   core:
     customFileTypes:

-      # Add this to the bottom of the customFileTypes area
+      # Add this to the bottom of the customFileTypes area.
+      # Note: Indentation is important!
       "text.xml": [
         "index.cnxml"
       ]